Tamra Peters, Executive Director and Board of Directors

 Dara Rossoff-Powell, Outreach Associate

 Dara has dedicated the last 15 years of her career to sustainability education, environmental outreach, and to implementing community based programs that make an impact.
 She has taught thousands of students and adults about the Bay Area ecosystem and inspired people to take actions in their daily lives to protect it.
-She worked with the City of Berkeley, the City of Oakland and the East Bay Regional Park District.
-During her 6 ½ years with the City of Berkeley she inspired countless students to protect the marine environment and facilitated the engagement of many hundreds of volunteers.
-She earned Mayoral Special Recognition for her volunteer coordination during the 2007 Cosco Busan Oil Spill response.
+She worked with the City of Berkeley, the City of Oakland and the East Bay Regional Park District, inspiring countless students to protect the marine environment and facilitated the engagement of many hundreds of volunteers.

 " Today, everyone wants to achieve these goals, but it always takes someone to ignite the fire under each of us.
 This program was effective in doing just that. "